 The bolt may wear through the wire harness covering, resulting in an electrical short which could cause a fire.

 Nissan will notify owners, and dealers will inspect the circuit breaker orientation.
 If the circuit breaker orientation is incorrect, dealers will repair the vehicles free of charge.
-The recall is expected to begin in early March 2014.
+The recall began on March 17, 2014.
 Owners may contact Nissan at 1-800-647-7261.